 Protect water quality in the Chattahoochee River in the Middle Chattahoochee Water Planning Region.
-Advocate for the U.S. Army Corps of Engineers operate such that:
+Advocate for the USACE operate such that:

 - the specific minimum flow levels stated in the Federal Energy Regulatory Commission license (800 cfs instantaneous; 1350 cfs daily average; 1850 cfs weekly average) are met at a frequency of 95% or higher at the USGS gauge at Columbus, and - 2) any periods where flows are below these levels are managed to avoid possible downstream water quality impacts, including the stretch of river below Walter F. George Reservoir in which the water quality modeling shows assimilative capacity challenges (see Figure 5.2).